qjawls2003/Windows_Anomaly_Detection/README.md

 #### Modeling
 - Get PyTorch CUDA using NVIDIA GPU working
 - Complete layers
+- Test out different hyperparameters for training the models and customize layers

 #### Embedding
 - ~~Figure out which word embedding to use~~ Using WordPiece